SKENE

 In The Embodied Mind (1991), Francisco Varela proposed that consciousness is not a property housed inside a brain, but something that emerges through the body's active engagement with its environment.
 A mind does not exist before a body moves through the world.

-In Act I, a dancer wearing a motion-capture suit controls a digital avatar in real time through Unreal Engine — nothing is pre-rendered.
+In Act I, a dancer wearing a motion-capture suit controls a digital avatar in real time — nothing is pre-rendered.
 Visuals, animation, camera and an original electronic score are all performed live through custom-built controllers.
 The avatar, initially a passive mirror, begins to display autonomous movement: the first flicker of self-awareness.

 Drawing inspiration from the cephalopod - an intelligent, shape-shifting creature with a decentralized brain - the digital entity begins to seek liberation from its confined virtual environment.
 It develops a desire not only to escape but to create and to belong.
 The sublime, so elusive in human experience, becomes a point of existential yearning for the machine.